 Some of Ireland’s best-hidden gems are to be found in the North West at Cruit Island, Narin and Portnoo and Portsalon.

 Dublin Area highlights

-- There are two world ranked golf links Portmarnock close to Dublin City and The European, a day trip to the South.
+There are two world-ranked golf links courses, Portmarnock close to Dublin City and The European, a day trip to the South.

-- Dublin is unique having two quality links golf courses; Royal Dublin and St Anne’s, just 3 miles from the city centre.
-To the North of the city Portmarnocks Links and The Island are just 30 minutes and 45 minutes from the city centre.
+Dublin is unique having two quality links golf courses; Royal Dublin and St Anne’s, just 3 miles from the city centre.
+To the North of the city, Portmarnock Links and The Island are just 30 minutes and 45 minutes from the city centre.
 Excellent inland courses are the “K” Club to the West and Druids Glen to the South.

 Dublin is a major city for entertainment, sightseeing and shopping.